alpacahq/user-docs/content/getting-started/tutorials/python/_index.md

 and you probably don't want to worry about monitoring whether or not your computer's online.

-You can borrow a machine from AWS or one of the other cloud providiers, which costs a few dollars a month.
+You can borrow a machine from AWS or one of the other cloud providers, which costs a few dollars a month.
 The smallest instance should be fine for this algo, since it doesn't do much CPU work, but you have to set up the environment, install dependencies, etc.